smeed652/agent-os/instructions/core/spec-implementation-checklist.md

 - [ ] Updated spec documentation to reflect actual implementation
 - [ ] Updated task list with completion status
 - [ ] Documented any scope corrections applied
 - [ ] Noted any deviations from original plan
+- [ ] Confirmed with user that documentation is accurate

+### User Satisfaction
+- [ ] Asked user: "Does this implementation meet your needs?"
+- [ ] Confirmed user is satisfied with the approach taken
+- [ ] Verified user understands what was implemented
+- [ ] Got final user approval before marking complete